Mint-System/Odoo-Apps-Manufacture/mrp_bom_consumption/README.rst

 Configuration
 ~~~~~~~~~~~~~

-* Creat bill of material of type consumed.
+* Creat bill of material of type consumption.

 Maintainer
 ==========